 The prophecies about the return of the in the have basically been fulfilled.
 And it is prophesied that only the wise virgins can welcome the Lord.
 What exactly are the wise virgins?
 How should the wise virgins prepare oil to welcome the Lord?

-Facing the day of the Lord’s appearance, every brother and sister, who have true faith in the Lord hope that we are the wise virgins, and that we can welcome the bridegroom and have supper with the Lord.
-Some of us often read the Bible and pray, watching and preparing; some choose to work tirelessly, sacrificing and expending themselves; others regularly attend meetings, attentively waiting for the arrival of the Lord. … Everyone is preparing for, spending for and awaiting the Lord’sin our own ways and is firmly convinced that we are the wise virgins and that, waiting this way, we can certainly welcome the return of the Lord.
+Facing the day when the Lord appears, every brother and sister, who have true faith in the Lord, will hope that we can be the wise virgins, and that we can welcome the bridegroom and have supper with the Lord.
+Some of us often read the Bible and pray, watching and preparing; some choose to work tirelessly, sacrificing and expending themselves; others regularly attend meetings, attentively waiting for the arrival of the Lord. … Everyone is spending for the Lord, preparing for and awaiting the Lord’sin our own ways and is firmly convinced that we are the wise virgins and that, in this way, we can certainly welcome the return of the Lord.
 But is our preparing oil like this after the Lord’s heart?
 What are the wise virgins after all?
 How should the wise virgins prepare oil to welcome the Lord?